Time Series Data Augmentation for Deep Learning: A Survey: Advanced Data Augmentation Methods

 \subsection{Decomposition-based Methods}

-Decomposition-based time series augmentation has also been adopted and shown success in many time series related tasks, such as forecasting, clustering and anomaly detection.
-In~\cite{kegel2018feature}, authors discussed the recombination method to generate new time series.
-It first decomposes the time series $x_t$ into trend, seasonality, and residual based on STL~\cite{STL_cleveland1990stl}
+Decomposition-based time series augmentation has also been adopted and shown success in many time series related tasks, such as forecasting and anomaly detection.
+Common decomposition method like STL~\cite{STL_cleveland1990stl} or RobustSTL~\cite{RobustSTL_wen2018robuststl} decomposes time series $x_t$ as

 where $\tau_t$ is the trend signal, $s_t$ is the seasonal/periodic signal, and the $r_t$ denotes the remainder signal.

-Then, it recombines new time series with a deterministic component and a stochastic component.
+In~\cite{kegel2018feature}, authors discussed the decomposition method to generate new time series.
+After STL, it recombines new time series with a deterministic component and a stochastic component.
 The deterministic part is reconstructed by adjusting weights for base, trend, and seasonality.
 The stochastic part is generated by building a composite statistical model based on residual, such as an auto-regressive model.
 The summed generated time series is validated by examining whether a feature-based distance to its original signal is within certain range.

-Meanwhile, authors in~\cite{Bergmeir2016} proposed apply bootstrapping on the decomposed residuals to generate augmented signals, which are then added back with trend and seasonality to assemble a new time series.
+Meanwhile, authors in~\cite{Bergmeir2016} proposed to apply bootstrapping on the STL decomposed residuals to generate augmented signals, which are then added back with trend and seasonality to assemble a new time series.
 An ensemble of the forecasting models on the augmented time series has outperformed the original forecasting model consistently, demonstrating the effectiveness of decomposition-based time series augmentation approaches.

-Recently, in~\cite{jingkun20_TAD}, authors showed that applying time-domain and frequency-domain augmentation on the decomposed residual that is generated using RobustSTL~\cite{RobustSTL_wen2018robuststl} and RobustTrend~\cite{WenRobustTrend19} can help increase the performance of anomaly detection, compared with the same method without augmentation.
+Recently, in~\cite{jingkun20_TAD}, authors showed that applying time-domain and frequency-domain augmentation on the decomposed residual that is generated using robust decomposition~\cite{FastRobustSTL_wen2020,WenRobustTrend19} can help increase the performance of anomaly detection significantly, compared with the same method without augmentation.

-To sum up, it is common to decompose time series into different components, such as trend, seasonality, and residual, where each component can be augmented using either bootstrapping or basic time domain and (time-)frequency domain augmentation methods.